katcipis/katcipis.github.io/_posts/drafts/hack-go-type-system.md

 But the types you create work well enough, the compiler will help you, and reflection will also work properly.
-Even with the same kind, different types will have different **rtype** pointers associated with them, even different size in the struct case, but it is a interesting detail that I tought it was worth mentioning.
+Even with the same kind, different types will have different **rtype** pointers associated with them, even different size in the struct case, but it is an interesting detail that I tought it was worth mentioning.

 Well, now we can go back to hacking the type system.

-There is a lot of ways to manipulate this type information, but the more naive way that I can think of is to define a function that gets a interface{} variable representing the value that will be casted and another interface{} variable that will carry the type information from where you want to cast to.
+There is a lot of ways to manipulate this type information, but the more naive way that I can think of is to define a function that gets an interface{} variable representing the value that will be casted and another interface{} variable that will carry the type information from where you want to cast to.
 The return is a new interface{}
 that can be casted to the desired target type.
 Something like this: